uliwitness/eleven/Readme.md

 even consist of binary data), the defaults have a strict format that will make it easier to parse for clients and display them in a graphical fashion or localize them.
 All replies from the server start with a four-character code.
-If this code starts with an exclamation mark, it is an error (e.g. a message may start with "!AUT:" for "you are not logged in").
+If this code starts with an exclamation mark, it indicates an error occurred (e.g. a message may start with "!AUT:" for "you are not logged in").

 Then, messages usually contain one or more words (separated by spaces) indicating additional metadata like the channel on which a message was sent, or the user name of the user that